golang/proposal/design/24543-non-cooperative-preemption.md

 Up to and including Go 1.10, Go has used cooperative preemption with safe-points only at function calls (and even then, not if the function is small or gets inlined).
+This means that Go can only switch between concurrently-executing goroutines at specific points.
+The main advantage of this is that the compiler can ensure useful invariants at these safe-points.
+In particular, the compiler ensures that all local garbage collection roots are known at all safe-points, which is critical to precise garbage collection.
+It can also ensure that no registers are live at safe-points, which means the Go runtime can switch goroutines without having to save and restore a large register set.

-This can result in infrequent safe-points, which leads to many
+However, this can result in infrequent safe-points, which leads to many problems:
-problems:

 1. The most common in production code is that this can delay STW operations, such as starting and ending a GC cycle.